 Please contact Marin Pilloud should you need forensic or bioarchaeological services.

-Faculty and graduate students also are very engaged in research in forensic anthropology and bioarchaeology.
-Faculty research efforts are focused on human growth and development, dental anthropology, improving methods in the estimation of the biological profile in forensic anthropology and bioarchaeology.
-Graduate students are involved in research projects across the World.
+Faculty and graduate students are very engaged in research in forensic anthropology and bioarchaeology.
+Research efforts are focused on human growth and development, dental anthropology, improving methods in the estimation of the biological profile in forensic anthropology and bioarchaeology.
+Graduate students are involved in research projects across the world.